A topic from the subject of Biochemistry in Chemistry.

 Main Concepts

 Carbohydrates serve as an immediate source of energy for the brain and muscles.
 They are stored as glycogen in the liver and muscles and released into the blood as glucose when needed.
-Carbohydrates also play a role in cell signaling, immune function, and protein synthesis.
+This glucose is then used in cellular respiration to produce ATP, the main energy currency of the cell.
+Carbohydrates also play a crucial role in cell signaling, immune function, and protein synthesis.
+Specific carbohydrate structures can be involved in cell recognition and adhesion.

-The body breaks down carbohydrates into glucose, which is then transported into cells and used for energy production through cellular respiration.
-Excess glucose is stored as glycogen or converted into fat for later use.
+The body breaks down carbohydrates into glucose through digestion.
+This glucose is then transported into cells via facilitated diffusion using glucose transporters.
+Excess glucose is stored as glycogen (primarily in the liver and muscles) or converted into fat (triglycerides) for later use through lipogenesis.

 Experiment: Detection of Carbohydrates in Biochemistry